- Dogs suitable for experienced owners

 About an hour's daily exercise is needed.
 Basset Hounds can tend to be lazy if given half a chance, but they do need exercise to ensure they do not put on too much weight, which can cause back problems in later life.
 During the rapid growth periods, however, exercise must be limited as joint complications may occur.
 Because of the length of their bodies, Bassets should not be allowed to go up and down stairs until they are 18 months old.

 The short, smooth coat requires little grooming – a quick brush over once a week is all that is usually required.
-Clean the folds of the skin when necessary and regularly check their long ears to ensure you spot problems early.
+The folds of the skin, eyes and long ears should be checked and cleaned (and thoroughly dried) every other day to prevent potential problems arising.